 After the transition in government from apartheid rule and when Nelson Mandela became president, the country was branded as the “Rainbow Nation” – a term coined by Archbishop Desmond Tutu signifying the unity of diverse cultures and the coming together of many different nations in a country once defined by the strict division of white and black.

 South Africa presents an exciting case for building brands.
 The country is at the crossroads of economic development.
 Challenges and lack of proper structures is very natural.
-However, these should not impede the country’s innate ability to succeed in the branding arena, and to build and sustain global brands.
+However, these should not impede the country’s innate ability to succeed in the branding arena, and to build and sustain global brands including a strong nation brand to support these efforts.

 Brands in the current world signify more than just products with recognizable logos.
 They have transcended the commodity trap and have seeped into people’s lives in many aspects.
 Brands have come to signify avenues through which people tend to express their personalities, attitudes, likes and dislikes, association to groups, communities and so on.
 As such, brands succeed if they offer customers opportunities to express themselves, and they should be leveraged to enable the same in the South African market.